Kunisada: Genji- Kiritsubo

 Utagawa Kunisada (Toyokuni III) (1786-1865)

-The favourite of the Shogun, lady Hanagiri, watching her servant Sugibae bustling of with a lantern in her hand, to fetch another Kimono for the lady.
+The favourite of the Shogun, Lady Hanagiri, watches as her servant Sugibae, a lantern in her raised hand, hurries off to fetch her a new kimono.

 Title: Kiritsubo – dai ichi no maki (The Paulownia Pavilion – Chapter No. 1)